Supporting the Needs of Black Students

 Student-Organized Demonstrations in 2015

-Students are seen in the University Centre holding a sign in solidarity with Missouri and Yale with the hashtag #BlackOnCampus.
+Students were seen in the University Centre holding a sign in solidarity with Missouri and Yale with the hashtag #BlackOnCampus.

 Events that led to the Guelph Student-Organized Demonstrations in 2015